 Choose the Best Fit Chemical Peel for Your Skin Type

 Not all chemical peels are created equal.
-The type, strength, and frequency of a peel must be selected according to your skin type, concerns, and sensitivity to achieve optimal results safely.
+You must select the type, strength, and frequency of a peel according to your skin type, concerns, and sensitivity to achieve optimal results safely.
 Selecting the right peel ensures effective exfoliation without unnecessary irritation or complications.

 1. How skin type can affect treatment outcomes